 Dress them as you would a table inside the home.

 They are beautiful objects in their own right but you can enhance them with decorative elements such as a cluster of potted plants or outdoor candles.

 A Lazy Susan garden table should be the main feature on your patio as much as a highly multi-functional piece of furniture.

 If you opt for a round or oval table then think about placing round planters on and/or around the table to soften it, if square or rectangle keep things more uniform with clean straight lines.

-When deciding between a square, rectangle, oval round garden table, your choice should be proportional to the shape of the patio or free space in your garden you want to put the set.
+When deciding between a square, rectangle, oval round garden table, your choice should be proportional to the shape of the patio or free space in the garden you want to put the set.

-Of course it is also important you have enough seating for the amount of people you want to regularly seat.
+Of course, it is also important you have enough seating for the number of people you want to regularly seat.

 A Lazy Susan Garden Table should be the focal point, the place on your patio or in your garden where your household spends their outdoor time when the sun is shining, be it a morning coffee or evening meal.